By David Tuller, DrPH

 Moreover, the journal can’t seem to decide on the right label for the phenomenon it is exploring.
 While the special section title refers to “functional disorders,” the headline of the editorial introducing the project refers to “enduring symptoms”—a phrase I hadn’t seen used before in this context.
 (Has anyone else?)
 Mixing it up further, the editorial’s first sentence refers to “symptom-based disorders.”
 Are we all supposed to know whether these term are completely interchangeable?

-Until like last week in the UK, the most popular collective label for this category of conditions of unknown etiology was “medically unexplained symptoms,” shorthanded to MUS.
+Until like last week in the UK, the most popular collective tag for this category of conditions of unknown etiology seemed to be “medically unexplained symptoms,” shorthanded to MUS.
 That name has now apparently fallen out of favor, like the earlier terms “psychosomatic” and “psychogenic”–which is actually what the recent and more neutral names still mean to a lot of medical professionals.

 The lack of clarity in the terminology indicates how much the medical field still struggles to grapple with these complicated and difficult-to-treat syndromes and illnesses.
-Whatever the name, the category has generally included fibromyalgia, irritable bowel syndrome, functional neurological disorder, chronic fatigue and chronic fatigue syndrome, chronic pain, and any prolonged and disabling physical symptoms unexplained by known pathological mechanisms.
+Whatever the name, the category has generally been defined as including fibromyalgia, irritable bowel syndrome, functional neurological disorder, chronic fatigue and chronic fatigue syndrome, chronic pain, and any prolonged and disabling physical symptoms unexplained by known pathological mechanisms.
 Long COVID has now been lumped together with this group.

-The editorial of the special section promotes some of the standard unhelpful narrative, asserting categorically that these conditions “involve an interplay of biopsychosocial mechanisms” and “represent dysregulation rather than damage or degeneration.”
+The editorial of the special section promotes some of the standard unhelpful narrative, with definitive assertions that these conditions “involve an interplay of biopsychosocial mechanisms” and “represent dysregulation rather than damage or degeneration.”
 The editorial also notes that these conditions have “a significant impact on resource utilisation within health services.”

-Given the latter, a major goal of UK healthcare policy seems to be to limit this “resource utilization.”
+Given the latter, a major goal of UK healthcare policy seems to be to limit this “resource utilization” in a purported effort to protect patients from themselves.
 According to the editorial, “We must empower clinicians in all fields to positively identify the features of symptom-based disorders, to prevent multiple referrals, investigations and even unnecessary interventions…Over-medicalisation and over-diagnosis are detrimental to patients.”

 Instead, per the editorial, patients should be “supported by a multidisciplinary team including peer support, social prescribing, social and employment support, and in-reach from specialist services including psychology.”
 That can mean, more or less: “No more co$tly doctor$ and medical te$t$ for you.
 Instead, take art classes and discuss stuff with other patients or a counselor.”